Adith082/Tomato_Blight_Detector/README.md

 ## Results
-After training over all the 4 versions of the model , we get the following results below
+After training , testing and validating over all the 4 versions of the model , we get the following results below

 | Model Version | Tomato Leaf Images Frequency | COCO Common Object Images Frequency | Accuracy on Trained Data | Accuracy on Validation Data | Accuracy on Test Data |
 | --- | --- | --- | --- | --- | --- |